 Central Portugal, like its neighbouring region of Alentejo, boasts a rich history in mining.
-The region's strong ceramics value chain, from clay extraction to finished products, along with the historic Panasqueira tungsten mine, have significantly influenced the development of many rural municipalities.
+The region's strong ceramics value chain, from clay extraction to finished products, limestone along with the historic Panasqueira tungsten mine, have significantly influenced the development of many rural municipalities.
 The region also features a diversified economy, anchored by an internationally renowned university and important tourist destinations.
 The ceramics and stone sectors have seen signficant innovation through increased collaboration between industry, academia and government.
 For example, the region is home to a sectorial technological centre and a number of companies implementing innovative circular economy business models and practices.
 Moreover, the region has gained recognition for its positive experience in the rehabilitation of abandoned uranium mines.

 The region also has important lithium deposits that have attracted interest for exploration.
-Yet, better communication and involvement with municipalities is needed to enable informed decisions at the local level around permitting.
+Yet, better communication with and involvement of municipalities is needed to enable informed decisions about the projects at the local level.

-Strengths Bottlenecks Rich history in non-metallic and metallic mining, Gaps in involving municipalities in the decision-making on contributing to the cultural identity and local economy, mining projects, without a clear national framework to improve as is the case of Fundao. communication with the local level.
-Environmental restoration and rehabilitation projects, Scope for better dissemination of good practices in mine especially in uranium, undertaken by the National rehabilitation and for clarification of national support to Company of Mining Development (EDM) municipalities in tailings' rehabilitation.
-A dedicated sectorial centre for innovation and advice Challenges in attracting and reskilling labour, mainly for (Technological Centre of Ceramics and Glass) along with quarries.
-This is partially explained by competition from other policies promoting innovation and circular economy. sectors in a small labour market and the early retirement policy.
-A diversified economy with a renowned university that Lack of an updated national minerals strategy (Sectorial Plan) attracts young people to the regional capital. with a clear promotion plan to attract investment.
-Inclusion of specific mining-related projects in the There is clear policy motivation to increase the circularity of the national Recovery and Resilience Plan, which has mining value chains in the region, however, the regional circular supported funding for value-added industrial economy strategy does not provide a sectoral focus, making the projects (e.g. upgrading industrial plants). strategy less operational.
+Strengths Bottlenecks Rich history in non-metallic and metallic mining, with Gaps in meaningfully involving municipalities in the decisionsignificant operations contributing to the local economy making on new mining projects, without a clear national and cultural identity. framework to improve communication with the local level.
+Environmental restoration and rehabilitation projects, Scope for better dissemination of good practices in mine especially in uranium, undertaken by the National rehabilitation among the population and for clarification of Company of Mining Development (EDM) national support to municipalities in tailings' rehabilitation.
+A dedicated sectorial centre for innovation and advice Challenges in attracting and reskilling labour, particularly in the (Technological Centre of Ceramics and Glass) with quarry sector, partially explained by competition from other promotion of innovation and circular economy. sectors in a small labour market and the early retirement policy.
+A diversified economy with three universities that Lack of an updated national minerals strategy (Sectorial Plan) with attract young people to the regional capital. a clear promotion plan to attract investment.
+Mining sector contribution to economic and There is a clear policy drive to boost circularity in the regional demographic growth in interior municipalities, as is the mining value chain, yet the regional circular economy strategy case of Fundao. doesn't have sectoral focus, making the strategy less operational.